SylviaOne/Repo-hub/README.md

-## What do you get when you cross a chicken with a skunk?
-A fowl smell!
+## A dad washes his car with his son.
+But after a while, the son says, "why can't you just use a sponge?"